dmsenter89/MeshmerizeMe/README.md

 # MeshmerizeMe
-MeshmerizeMe is a set of Python scripts intended to convert image files into geometry files for use with IBAMR and IB2D.
-Also includes the ability to plot the resulting .vertex files to verify the geometry looks as intended.
+MeshmerizeMe is a set of Python scripts intended to convert image files into geometry files for use with immersed boundary software like IBAMR and IB2D.
+It also includes the ability to plot the resulting .vertex files to verify the geometry looks as intended.

 This version will only handle 2D code.
 See the project wiki for more information.